chaos9520/panel-game/CHAOS_README.md

 ## Server Changes
 - The ELO rating system has been modified to allow more points to go around.
 ## Other Changes
 - Challenge Mode has been completely revamped.
-All +4s do damage, and chain garbage is capped at 12 damage.
-View the difficulties here: https://github.com/chaos9520/panel-game/blob/chaos_build/CHAOS_CHALLENGE_MODE.md
+You can read about the changes and difficulties here: https://github.com/chaos9520/panel-game/blob/chaos_build/CHAOS_CHALLENGE_MODE.md
 - Training Mode: The frequency and amount of garbage per volley now adjusts based on the garbage size chosen for basic training modes.
 - Death-raising has been removed.
 Accidental death raises are very annoying, so I removed it.
 - Custom Training/Challenge Mode patterns: You can choose what style of garbage pattern the game sends by changing the value for `mergeMetalComboQueue`: